Facing Racism: A Program with Impacts Beyond the Office

 The 2019 Session Dates are as follows:

-Applications for the 2019 Facing Racism program will be open soon!
-If you would like to receive a reminder when the applications are opened, or want to bring the program to your organization, please email Ken James at firstname.lastname@example.org.
+Applications for the 2019 Facing Racism program are now open!
+If you have questions about the program, please email Ken James at email@example.com.